withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 In this tutorial, you'll learn Astro's key features by building a fully-functioning blog, from zero to full launch! 🚀

 Along the way, you'll:
-- set up your development environment
+- Set up your development environment
-- create pages and blog posts for your website
+- Create pages and blog posts for your website
-- build with Astro components
+- Build with Astro components
-- query and work with local files
+- Query and work with local files
-- add interactivity to your site
+- Add interactivity to your site

 Click to run a working version of the finished project: